-The Zangilan international airport is being constructed in the Zangilan district, part of the East Zangazur economic region of Azerbaijan.
+The Zangilan International Airport is located in the Zangilan district, part of the East Zangazur economic region of Azerbaijan.

-The project is part of the transportation infrastructure of the Zangazur corridor that is expected to provide connectivity between the Nakhchivan Autonomous Republic and the mainland of Azerbaijan.
+The project is part of the transportation infrastructure of the Zangazur corridor that provides connectivity between the Nakhchivan Autonomous Republic and the mainland of Azerbaijan.

 The infrastructure of the corridor also includes railroads and motor roads through the Zangilan district.

-Earthworks on the apron were completed as of May 2022 while asphalt-concrete work on the runway is progressing.
+Earthworks on the apron were completed in May 2022.

 Equipment and materials for the terminal building were imported from Italy, Germany, and Turkey.

-The airport will be equipped with the Phoenix automated air traffic control (ATC) system, developed by DFS Aviation Services (DAS), an air navigation services provider based in Germany.
+The airport is equipped with the Phoenix automated air traffic control system, developed by DFS Aviation Services (DAS), an air navigation services provider based in Germany.

-The Phoenix automated system was also introduced at the Fuzuli international airport in August 2021.
+The Phoenix automated system was also introduced at Fuzuli International Airport in August 2021.

 AZANS acquired international codes and frequencies for the technical equipment required for air navigation services at the Zangilan airport.
-The codes and frequencies are essential for communication systems, ATC, radar, and navigation systems, as well as to broadcast aviation meteorological information.
+The codes and frequencies are essential for communication systems, air traffic control, radar and navigation systems, as well as to broadcast aviation meteorological information.

 Azvirt, a construction company based in Azerbaijan, was contracted for the construction of the Zangilan airport.
-The company also constructed the Fuzuli international airport and is constructing the Lachin international airport.
+The company also constructed Fuzuli International Airport and is constructing Lachin International Airport.